se2p/ScratchLog/README.md

 To get the project up and running, you need to adapt the following configurations to your system:
 - Edit the `application.properties` file in the `resources` folder to configure the database connection and mail sending.
-- Change the URL specified in the `ResourceConfiguration` class in the *addCorsMappings()* method to root context path of the application.
+- Change the URL specified in the `ResourceConfiguration` class in the *addCorsMappings()* method to the root context path of the application.
 - Change the *BASE_URL* string in the `Constants` class to the application URL.
 - Change the *GUI_URL* string in the `Constants` class to the URL of the instrumented Scratch GUI.
 - Change the *baseURL* property in the instrumented `scratch-vm` project in `logging.js` to `<applicationURL>/store`.